 “Whirly Girl” was the highest debut for the week ending February 19, 1983, entering Billboard’s Hot 100 at #73 (chart | magazine).
 It made it to #28, peaking the week of April 23, 1983 (chart).
 The song remained in the top 40 for two more weeks before dropping like a stone.
 In total, it spent a total of 14 weeks on the chart.

 Following the chart run of “Whirly Girl”, no other songs from OXO hit the charts, and, amid some tension between management and Geffen Records, OXO itself was soon just a memory as well.
 A couple of years later, Mr. Ledesma went on to form a girl group called Company B, for whom he produced their biggest hit, “Fascinated”.
 (You don’t really hear that one on the radio much anymore, either.)

 Forgetting “Whirly Girl”

 The only place I have ever heard “Whirly Girl” on the radio is on the cult classic (and oft-mentioned, at least on this blog) radio show “Crap From the Past“.
 As usual, you’ll never hear this song on classic hits stations.
-For example, the local we-play-anything station in my former residence of Austin, Bob FM, never once played “Whirly Girl”.
-This rather takes away from their reputation, if you ask me, and you didn’t.
+For example, the local we-play-anything (also known as “adult hits”) station in my former residence of Austin, Bob FM, never once played “Whirly Girl”.
+This rather takes away from that station’s reputation, if you ask me, and you didn’t.

 * I never heard it on the radio during its original chart run because, for most of 1983, I wasn’t listening to pop music.
 Yeah, I missed out.